.\" DO NOT MODIFY THIS FILE! It was generated by help2man 1.36.

 source for collection of tests).
 In addition, all other packages

-found in the working directory will be examined for python source files
+found in the working directory are examined for python source files

 or directories that match testMatch.
 Package discovery descends all